MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/end-user-purchase-experience.md

 The following example shows how users can purchase subscription plans for a Teams app:

 1. In the Teams store, find and select the app you want to purchase the subscription.
-Here *Miro* app is shown as an example.
+Here the *Miro* app is shown as an example.

-1. In the app details dialog, select **Buy a subscription**.
+1. In the app details dialog, select **Buy subscription**.

     :::image type="content" source="~/assets/images/saas-offer/buysubscriptionplan.png" alt-text="Screenshot shows buying the subscription for the selected app.":::